dogestreet/proxypool/README.md

 A Stratum to Stratum proxy pool.
 Released under AGPL-V3.

-`proxypool` is a pool server that splits the work from an upstream pool server and redistributes them to its miners, handling both shares submission and share logging for it's patrons.
+`proxypool` is a pool server that splits the work from an upstream pool server and redistributes them to its miners, handling both share submission and sharelogging for it's patrons.

 Hosted on [Doge Street mining pool](http://proxypool.doge.st)